Tuplanolla/adom-tas/README.md

  then convert it to an `avi` file since `adom-tas` is only synchronized with `nanosleep` so frame processing times skew the frame durations.

-### Documentation

-Automated documentation requires Doxygen, which may in turn require some extra components.

-	[user@arch ~]$ pacman -S doxygen

-Generating the documentation is simple though.

-	[user@arch adom-tas]$ doxygen

 ## Configuration